eduvpn/documentation/SPLIT_TUNNEL.md

         // push the local DNS to the clients as well 'dnsServerList' => ['10.1.1.1'],

-        // Connection-specific DNS Suffix
-        'oDnsDomain' => 'example.local',

         // Connection-specific DNS Suffix Search List
-        'dnsDomainSearch' => ['example.local', 'foo.example.local', 'bar.example.local'],
+        'dnsSearchDomainList' => ['example.local', 'foo.example.local', 'bar.example.local'],
     ],
 ],
 ```

-Take special note of the `routeList`, `dnsServerList`, `oDnsDomain` and
+Take special note of the `routeList`, `dnsServerList` and `dnsSearchDomainList`
-`dnsDomainSearch` options.
-See [Profile Config](PROFILE_CONFIG.md) for other
+options.
+See [Profile Config](PROFILE_CONFIG.md) for other configuration
-configuration options that may be relevant for your situation.
+options that may be relevant for your situation.

 To apply the configuration changes: